mkner/robo-pid/docs/interface.rst

  .. method:: getPid(signal_ref, signal)

-    signal_ref - reference signal value

-    signal  - current measured signal value

-   Returns the results of the PID equation evaluation since the last call to this function.
-It is usually called each time_step interval that is also synced to the measured signal that samples at the same time interval Calculation & persistent values depend on mode
+   Returns the results of the PID equation evaluation *since the last* call to this function.
+It is usually called each **time_step** interval that is also synced to the measured signal that samples at the same time interval Calculation & persistent values depend on mode

+   :param: signal_ref - reference signal value
+   :param signal  - current measured signal value
+   :return: result of PID equation eval
+   :rtype: float

  .. method::  getPidTuple(signal_ref, signal)